gtk-rs/gtk4-rs/book/src/actions.md

 - "app" for actions global to the application, and
 - "win" for actions tied to an application window.

-We can add a action group to any widget via the method [`insert_action_group`](https://gtk-rs.org/gtk4-rs/stable/latest/docs/gtk4/prelude/trait.WidgetExt.html#method.insert_action_group).
+We can add an action group to any widget via the method [`insert_action_group`](https://gtk-rs.org/gtk4-rs/stable/latest/docs/gtk4/prelude/trait.WidgetExt.html#method.insert_action_group).
 Let's add our action to the action group "custom-group" and add the group then to our window.
 The action entry isn't specific to our window anymore, the first parameter of the "activate" callback is of type `SimpleActionGroup` instead of `ApplicationWindow`.
 This means we have to clone `window` into the closure.